govuk-one-login/ipv-core-front/README.md

 ### GitHub CODEOWNERS

 You can use a [GitHub CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file to define individuals or teams that are responsible for code in a repository.
-Github automatically requests reviews from these code owners when someone opens a pull request that modifies the code they own.
+GitHub automatically requests reviews from these code owners when someone opens a pull request that modifies the code they own.

 You can find the [`CODEOWNERS` file for ipv-core-front](https://github.com/govuk-one-login/ipv-core-front/blob/main/CODEOWNERS) in the root.